Mr-Pnut/portable-n64-toolchain/README.md

 # portable-n64-toolchain
 A Dockerized N64 toolchain based on modern-n64sdk

-NOTE!!
-I have not got Spicy/Makemask to work yet.
-Unfortunately, you still have to run mild and makemask on your rom after the toolchain builds it.
-The goal is to completely build your rom with this toolchain, but it just isn't there yet.
-This will build all of the objects that your spec uses to build the rom.
+UPDATE!!
+Spicy / Makemask seem to work fine so far.
+This toolchain is guaranteed to at least take the nu0 program from source to production rom.

+The trick is to pad your rom.
+This is because makemask will read bytes 0x1000 - 0x0FF000 of the rom file, which may not exist if the rom is small.
+You pad the rom with ```spicy -s {mbits}``` I generally just pick the smallest game pak size ```spicy -s 32```.

 ## Version History
 * 1.0.1 (current): Spicy/Makemask added.
 Toolchain is precompiled now for faster builds.